Macy’s Thanksgiving Day Parade

 Watch our video. it will cover the entire parade in 30 minutes.
 We have identified every balloon, float, band, and group at the parade.
 We have also added some musical tracks to the video so you won’t have to listen to the screaming crowds.
 Sit back and enjoy the parade in a full HD.

 Our Photos of the Parade

 You may download any for your personal use.
 These are copyrighted photos and should not be used on a website or for publication without my permission.
 Click Here or the image below to see the entire album.

 Photo Equipment Used

 Because I like to include a list of equipment I used to cover my events.
 Also, the software used to process the finished product.

 This helps other photographers and videographers, so they can do the same.
 It also gives me an opportunity to thank these companies for their continued support.

 Camera: Nikon D7200 DSLR & Nikon D7000

 Sound Equipment: Beachtek DXA-SLR ULTRA – 2-Channel Active XLR Adapter • Mic RODE Reporter

-We always back extra batteries for camera and lights and remember to take extra memory cards as well.
+We always pack extra batteries for the camera and lights and remember to take extra memory cards as well.